Pope Clement IX: Death and burial

 Clement IX died in Rome, allegedly of a broken heart, on 9 December 1669.
 His successor, Pope Clement X (r.
-1670–1676), built him an ornate tomb in the basilica of Santa Maria Maggiore.
+1670–1676), built him an ornate tomb in the basilica of Santa Maria Maggiore; he was the last pope interred there until the death and burial of Pope Francis in 2025.

 Clement IX was seriously ill throughout the autumn in 1669 with a hernia and kidney stones.
 Despite his illness and his anxiety over the Turkish advances in Crete, he travelled on a pilgrimage to the seven Roman basilicas, however, that night, he had a severe apoplexy.
 On 29 November, just ten days before he died, he named seven new cardinals and announced one whom he had reserved "in pectore".
 However, the dying pope intended to create a "faction" for his nephew with which to use in the next conclave to defend his policies.
 Clement IX died of a stroke on 9 December, and it is believed this was perhaps brought on by learning of the defeat and expulsion of the Venetians from Crete.

-Following his death, the Florentine agent in Rome, writing to the Grand Duke a few days later, accuses the late Clement IX of having hidden the fact that he was epileptic, which would have, according to the canon law in place at the time, disqualified him from exercising any ecclesiastical functions, however, this has never been proven.
+Following his death, the Florentine agent in Rome, writing to Grand Duke Ferdinando II de' Medici a few days later, accuses the late Clement IX of having hidden the fact that he was epileptic, which would have, according to the canon law in place at the time, disqualified him from exercising any ecclesiastical functions, however, this has never been proven.